 Semantic Search is the technology search engines employ to better understand the context of a search.
 Is not just about simply discovering information any more, it’s about ordering the web into a coherent flow of information; how topics, themes, ideas, text, video, audio is connected and related to each other.

-A lot of data on the Web has been published in a form that that makes it easy for us human users to digest.
+A lot of data on the Web has been published in a form that that makes it easy for us humans to digest.
 Just think of weather reports, flight schedules or business news.
-Semantic Web aims to make this information also understandable by computers so that they can act on that information.
+Semantic Web aims to make this information also understandable to computers so that they can act on that information.

-Acting on the information cannot be just a guess but it must rely on a non-ambiguous description of content and its relationship to other pieces of information.
+Acting on the information must rely on a non-ambiguous description of content and its relationship to other pieces of information.